airbytehq/airbyte/docs/integrations/destinations/weaviate.md

 2. Cohere - using the [Cohere API](https://docs.cohere.com/reference/embed), the connector will produce embeddings using the `embed-english-light-v2.0` model with **1024 dimensions**.

 3. From field - if you have pre-calculated embeddings stored in a field in your source database, you can use the `From field` integration to load them into Weaviate.
 The field must be a JSON array of numbers, e.g. `[0.1, 0.2, 0.3]`.
-The array must have the same length as the embedding dimensionality of the index.

 4. No embedding - if you don't want to use embeddings or have configured a [vectorizer](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules) for your class, you can use the `No embedding` integration.
-This will store the text as-is in Weaviate.

 For testing purposes, it's also possible to use the [Fake embeddings](https://python.langchain.com/docs/modules/data_connection/text_embedding/integrations/fake) integration.
 It will generate random embeddings and is suitable to test a data pipeline without incurring embedding costs.